 If your car is new and the squeaking occurs as when turning, it may be the steering wheel housing rubbing against the interior trim wearing it down.
 It is a problem in hot weather as the steering metal material expands to fill the gap between the interior trim.
 A problem your mechanic will need to solve.

-If your car is squealing and pulling to the side as it turns, then the culprit may be a couple of things to do with your tyres:
+If your car is squealing and pulling to the side as it turns, there is likely to be an issue with your tyres, such as:

 an uneven tread